The Truth About Email Disclaimers

 Whether you’re in Enterprise Law, Immigration Law, Personal Injury, Family Law, Criminal Law, or State and Municipalities, this post is for you.
 So, let's get started!

 Have you ever wondered if those lengthy email disclaimers serve a purpose?
 And more importantly, do they hold any legal weight in court regarding protecting attorney-client privileges?

 The answer may surprise you, but the reality is that these disclaimers are often ineffective and rarely hold up in court.
 So, let's explore why email disclaimers aren't as effective as you think.

 Where Do Email Disclaimers Come From?

 Enter the internet and email.
-While faster and easier than faxing, email is also easily misdelivered.
-Wanting to be better safe than sorry, lawyers added the cover sheet as a disclaimer at the bottom of each email.
+While digital communications are faster and easier than faxing, email can also easily be misdelivered.
+Wanting to be better safe than sorry, lawyers have added their old fax cover sheets as disclaimers at the bottom of every email.

 Why Aren’t Email Disclaimers Effective?

 Email disclaimers rely on contract law to protect the sender and bind the recipient to the disclaimer.
 Ryan Calo, at the Center for Internet and Society at Stanford Law School, says:

 “In most circumstances, they would not be legally binding.
 What the disclaimers are trying to do is establish an agreement between the sender and its recipient that gives rise to a duty of nondisclosure.
 That’s just like any other contract.
 Both parties have to agree to the terms of agreement.
 There’s nothing in the act of simply receiving a message that would give rise to an agreement to keep the contents secret.
 The net effect most of the time is just to put you on notice.”